remeh/mehstation/README.md

 ## Configuration

-To configure your mehstation, the easiest solution is to use the dedicated tool shipped with mehstation called [mehstation-config](https://github.com/remeh/mehstation-config).
+To configure your mehstation, the easiest solution is to use the dedicated graphical tool shipped with mehstation called [mehstation-config](https://github.com/remeh/mehstation-config).
 The usage of this configuration tool is documented in the [mehstation wiki](https://github.com/remeh/mehstation/wiki).

+However, the configuration sometimes need to be done in command-line.
+This is why there is also [mehtadata](https://github.com/remeh/mehtadata), a configuration and scraping command-line tool .

 ## Developer infos